Ethical Considerations in AI-Enhanced Apologetics

 Real-World Example

 A church in California started using an AI-based chatbot for answering basic faith-related questions.
-Initially, it seemed to really engage the younger members.
-However, soon elders noticed a decline in personal conversations and mentoring relationships.
+Initially, it seemed to really engage the younger members. soon elders noticed a decline in personal conversations and mentoring relationships.
 The AI had become an unintended crutch.

 Ethical Guidelines